patrikspiess/patrikspiess/README.md

-- 👋 Hi, I’m @patrikspiess
+- Hi, I’m @patrikspiess
-- 👀 I’m interested in network automation
+- I’m interested in network automation
-- 🌱 I’m currently learning python, ansible, stackstorm
+- I’m currently learning python, ansible
-- 💞️ I’m looking to collaborate on network automation projectswritten in python
+- I’m looking to collaborate on network automation projects written in python
+- My hobbies are my family, holidays and paragliding

 <!---
 patrikspiess/patrikspiess is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.